ntmoore/ntmoore.github.io/notes/notes.md

 <img src="./images/on_fire.jpg"
 alt="A car on fire in front of an Applebees.
 Cars are patiently waiting in line to turn at a stoplight.
 The scene has the feeling of the Wizard of Oz, Pay no attention to the man behind the curtain ">
 <figcaption>
 A car on fire in front of an Applebees.
 Cars are patiently waiting in line to turn at a stoplight.
-The scene has the feeling of the Wizard of Oz, Pay no attention to the man behind the curtain">
+The scene has the feeling of the Wizard of Oz, Pay no attention to the man behind the curtain
 </figcaption>
 </figure>